Game of Change: Aftermath

-After defeating Mississippi State, Loyola advanced to the title game with relative ease.
-On March 16, they defeated Illinois 79–64 in the regional final, and on March 22, they defeated Duke 94–75 in the national semifinal.
+After defeating Mississippi State, Loyola faced Illinois from their home state for the regional final.
+After outrebounding Illinois 65 to 49, Loyola held a 28-point lead with 3:50 remaining.
+Harkness scored 33 points in the 79–64 victory.
+Loyola was considered a slight favorite heading into the national semifinal game against Duke.
+Loyola led the entire game, and the score was 44–31 at half.
+An Art Heyman basket brought Duke within three points late in the second half, but Loyola rallied with a 10–0 scoring run and proceeded to a 94–75 victory.
 In the championship game, the Ramblers went to overtime against Cincinnati before ultimately winning by a score of 60–58.
 It was the first national championship in Loyola-Chicago history, and as of 2023, it remains the only national championship for the state of Illinois.

 The day after the Loyola game, Mississippi State faced Bowling Green in a consolation game.
-They won 65–60, and returned to Starkville as the third place team from the Mideast region.
-Upon landing at the airport in Mississippi, they were greeted by a crowd of 700 fans.
+They won 65–60, and returned to Starkville as the third place team from the mideast region.
+Upon landing at the airport in Mississippi, they were greeted by a crowd of 700–1000 fans.
+In the weeks that followed, Barnett-appointed trustees on the state board of higher education made proposals to formalize the unwritten law or require board involvement in future decisions, but the board voted these proposals down.
 In 1965, Mississippi State became an integrated campus when Richard Holmes became the first black student to enroll.